jakubgrad/Aineopintojen-harjoitusty-Algoritmit-ja-teko-ly-/documentation/implementation document.md

 <br /> `algorithm_service.py` handles things like converting the string input of the user and the proper conversion of the map as well as directly calling the algorithms with appropriate algorithms.
 Because there is a lot of buttons in the UI it might seem like `algorithm_service.py` is pretty short, and in fact I would like to see feedback on how to improve it.
 (The UI could probably use some refactoring as well). <br />
 `algorithm_service.py` calls the appropriate algorithm with user-chosen start/goal coordinates and map.
 Both algorithms are first fed the map, and only then called with `find_shortest_path`.
 It allows the user to choose different coordinates and run them on the same map.<br />

+# Achieved time and space requirements (e.g. O-analyses of pseudocode)
+Dijkstra:
+Time complexity of [O(V+E*log V)]

+dijkstra on brc.map:
+10, 10, 100, 100
+Distance is 186.57
+Execution time is 0.06116676330566406

+JPS:
+worst case being [O(b^d), where b is the branching factor (the average number of successors per state)

 # Notes
 -**"Achieved time and space requirements (e.g. O-analyses of pseudocode)".
 In the works!**<br />
 -**"Performance and O analysis comparison (if suitable for the topic of the work)".
 Same!**<br />